Catalyze97/HexOcean-task/README.md

 Clone git repository, get into valid directory and type in terminal: docker-compose up

-This version of project is made for default API Rest framework user UI.

-I Recommend to use version for SWAGGER API UI for authorization by token.
-In this project user authorization is made by session authenticate.

 To get admin panel, you need to createsuperuser.
 Command: